 Event Details

 Frank Skinner is one of Britain’s best-loved comedians, broadcasters and writers.
 In a unique event he joins forces with Janina Ramirez for a witty, warm and fascinating journey into the past.
 From Sutton Hoo to Viking swords, ancient coins to amazing ruins they share their passion for history – with plenty of laughs along the way.
-Chaired by Janina Ramirez.

 Event Details